Kōzō Sasaki: Early life

-Kōzō Sasaki was born the third son of a impoverished farming family in Miyagi prefecture on May 25, 1900.
+Kōzō Sasaki was born the third son of an impoverished farming family in Miyagi prefecture on 25 May 1900.
 Sasaki was born while his parents were on the run for having eloped without permission, so he was not entered into a proper family registry until he was 11 years old and therefore could not enroll in regular school until that time.
 Instead of going to school, he performed hard manual labor, such as manufacturing charcoal.
 As a teenager, he went to Sendai city to work in a silk mill, saving up money to go to Tokyo for study.
 He graduated from Nihon University's 2-year junior college with a degree in politics in 1928.
 It was at Nihon University that Sasaki first became exposed to socialist ideas and became involved in the Japanese labor movement.
 Returning to Sendai, he got a job in a bicycle factory, but was fired almost immediately for attempting to organize a strike.
 Thereafter, he became an activist in the Labor-Farmer Movement and became a leader in instigating contentious tenant-landlord disputes, leading to physical brawls with police and multiple arrests.

 In 1937, Sasaki was elected a Sendai city council member, but lost his post just one year later when he was arrested as part of the Popular Front Incident.
 Thereafter, he supported himself by running a used bookstore and selling fuel oil.